Catastrophic Injury Lawyer in Honolulu, HI

 - Car, truck, and motorcycle accidents: The extreme forces of a motor vehicle collision can easily cause catastrophic injuries to vehicle occupants, bicyclists, and pedestrians.
 Amputations, severe burns, broken bones, and injuries to the brain and spinal cord are all common car accident injuries.

-- Slip and falls: People who experience serious slip and fall accidents on unsafe properties frequently suffer catastrophic injuries like bone fractures, spinal cord injuries, and head trauma.
+- Slip and falls: People who experience a serious slip and fall accidents on unsafe properties frequently suffer catastrophic injuries like bone fractures, spinal cord injuries, and head trauma.

 - Medical malpractice: When medical providers are negligent, victims sometimes sustain catastrophic injuries such as brachial plexus trauma, organ damage, severe infections, and even accidental amputations.